Should I bring anything?

 What should I wear?

 Wear whatever you feel the most comfortable in and allows you the most movement.
 If you are going to a heated class make sure your clothes can take the heat.
+Please NO shoes in the yoga room and you will find your best practice in bare feet!

 Where should I begin if I am new?